 The performance of each optical component depends on substrate and coating used as well as form and finish.
-Shanghai Optics manufactures high quality optical components from a variety of different optical substrates.
+Shanghai Optics is a leading custom optical component manufacturer of high quality optical elements from a variety of different optical substrates.
 These optics have applications in fields ranging from microscopy, medical lasers, and imaging to surveying, interferometry, satellite, and data transfer.
 Our factories are fully equipped to produce the highest quality precision optics, and state of the art metrology equipment allows us to ensure that every component produced in our factory fully meets all relevant standards.

-A singlet lens is formed from a single piece of optical material, but may take any of a number of different shapes or sizes.
+A singlet lens is formed from a single piece of optical materials but may take any of a number of different shapes or sizes.
 The basic shapes of these optical components includes:

 A best-form lens is considered to be the shape which minimizes spherical aberration.
 The best-form lens for your application depends on several factors, primarily the conjugate ratio of the system and the index of refraction of the lens material.

 A symmetric biconvex lens, with both sides bulging outward, is best form for imaging at unit magnification, where the distance to the object is the same as the image distance.
 For any material index and wavelength the coma, distortion and lateral chromatic aberration will cancel each other out at this unit magnification.

 Singlet lenses are most commonly manufactured from BK7 or Fused Silica, depending on the wavelength required.